SwayStar123/REG/README.md

 ### 4. Generate images and evaluation
 You can generate images and get the final results through the following script.
-The weight of REG can be find in this [link](https://pan.baidu.com/s/1QX2p3ybh1KfNU7wsp5McWw?pwd=khpp).
+The weight of REG can be find in this [link](https://pan.baidu.com/s/1QX2p3ybh1KfNU7wsp5McWw?pwd=khpp) or [HF](https://huggingface.co/Martinser/REG/tree/main).

 ```bash
 bash eval.sh